Ultraline Slim Sliding Door FAQ’s

 What different glass specs are available with the Ultraline sliding door?

-There are two different glass specs, standard and solar control.
+There are two different glass specs in either double or triple glazing, standard and solar control.

 The standard double glazed units are high performance, low-e coated, argon-filled units with black warm edge composite spacer bars.